ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-places-of-interest.markdown

 ###Neelam(Movie Theatre?):

-About 800m from the campus, there exists the only cinema hall (albeit barely) inside Roorkee.
+About 800m from the campus, there exists the only cinema hall (albeit barely) in Roorkee.
 It usually screens B-grade Bollywood movies, whose names can put even Kanti Shah (of _Fauji Fauj Mein, Padosi Mauj Mein_ fame) to start looking for a place to hide his embarrassed face.
 There are exceptions to this rule, of course.
 Last time your authors <s>visited this theatre</s> passed this